azagniotov/collection-type-safe-converter/README.md

 # Collection Type-safe Converter
 Helper library that generates type-safe generic shallow copies from:
-* Raw non-generic collection objects
+* Raw non-generic collections; and
-* Unknown type generic collections
+* Generic collections of unknown types

 ## Summary
  1. The library guarantees type safety of the values, which eliminates heap pollution